Everything You Need to Know About Missouri Child Support Laws

 Factors to Think About for an Accurate Child Support Calculation

-The three factors that go into calculating an accurate child support calculation are income, basic child support amount, and additional child-rearing costs.
-Once a child support order is issued, it can only be adjusted when circumstances would cause the support to increase or decrease by 20%.
+The three factors that go into calculating an accurate calculation are income, basic child support amount, and additional child-rearing costs.
+Once child support orders are issued, it can only be adjusted when circumstances would cause the support to increase or decrease by 20%.

 How to Determine If Your Child Support Order Can Be Modified

 State of Missouri child support laws can be found in statutes Section 452.730 and Section 452.340.
 The factors that go into determining if a child support order should be modified are:

 - The child’s financial needs.

 - The parents’ resources and the non-custodial parent’s needs.